Alex Suber: Saskatchewan Roughriders

 On July 22, 2015, Suber signed with the Saskatchewan Roughriders where he played in three games to finish his career.
 Overall, he played in 76 career CFL regular season games and recorded 261 defensive tackles, 29 special teams tackles, 14 pass knockdowns, two interceptions, one sack, and one forced fumble.
 Suber signed a one-day contract with the Winnipeg Blue Bombers on January 15, 2016, in order to retire as a Blue Bomber.

 Coaching career

 In 2015, Suber started his coaching career at George S. Middleton High School in Tampa, Florida as the Defensive Backs coach during spring football in the off-season of his final year of playing in the Canadian Football League.

 In 2016, he was a Special Teams Coordinator and Secondary coach at Westwood High School in Fort Pierce, Florida.

 From March to December 2017, Suber was a graduate assistant coach and football operations assistant for Bethune-Cookman University, working with the defensive backs and special teams.

 In December 2017, Suber signed as the Defensive Coordinator and Secondary Coach at Lyon College.

 In March 15, 2018, Suber joined the staff at Murray State University as the inside/outside receivers and tight ends coach.

 On December 20, 2019, Suber was named receivers coach for the Ottawa Redblacks.

+After spending a year as the cornerbacks coach for his alma mater, Middle Tennessee State, in 2023, Suber was named the defensive backs coach for the Redblacks for their 2024 season.
+He spent one season with the team but was not retained for the 2025 season.